 Budesonide is a newer corticosteroid that, in some instances, can replace prednisone or prednisolone for immunosuppression therapy.
 Although research has demonstrated hypothalamopituitary-adrenal suppression in normal dogs receiving budesonide, many side-effects associated with long-term corticosteroid therapy were not as apparent.

 The human budesonide product is enteric coated; non-enteric-coated formulations may be preferable in small animals because the location of IBD tends to be more proximal within the GI tract in dogs and cats.

-Although corticosteroid related side effects are less common with budesonide, they include polyuria, polydypsia, increased appetite and changes in hair coat.
+Although corticosteroid-related side effects are less common with budesonide, they include polyuria, polydipsia, increased appetite and changes in hair coat.

 She began to develop her interest in client education and medical writing in 1997.
 Recent publications include portions of The Pill Book Guide to Medication for Your Dog and Cat, and most recently Understanding Equine Medications published by the Bloodhorse.

 Dr. Forney is an FEI veterinarian and an active member of the AAEP, AVMA, and AMWA.